dthx2710/Dolicon-Blue-Archive/src/pages/student/shun.md

   indoor: D
 exSkill:
   exCost: 3
-  exText: Increases attack by 153%, attack range by 24.4%, critical rate by 26.3%.
+  exText: Increases attack by 153%, attack range by 24.4%, critical rate by 26.3%
+    (50%).
 Reduces attack speed by 18.8% (30 sec).
+Also causes Shun to require a short setup time between moving and shooting before she can start attacking.
 normalText: Gain 2 (3.8) skill cost at the start of battle (Only once per battle).
 enhancedText: Increases attack by 14% (26.6％).
 subText: While attacking, deal additional damage equivalent to 50.7% (96.4%) of